usaid-cs/yesterday-i-learned/random.md

 1. Zeta is the sixth Greek alphabet, but [has a value of 7](https://en.wikipedia.org/wiki/Greek_numerals), because man, [screw you](https://en.wikipedia.org/wiki/Stigma_%28letter%29).
 Classically "Zedta", it is now "Zita" in modern Greek.
 1. "You know you are doing your job when at least three people are angry at you at once" - A clay bar
 1. In 1984, the thought police [removed and reconstructed words](https://en.wikipedia.org/wiki/Newspeak) from the language to make expressions harder ("freedom") or impossible ("god").
-1. Mailchimp offers a 10% discount if 2FA is enabled.
 1. A ["down round"](https://unsupervisedmethods.com/the-uber-of-startup-lingo-a-translation-of-47-startup-one-liners-c5f21e255e74) is when a company raises money at a lower valuation than a previous round.
 And apparently a "flight risk" is employee(s) who may leave soon.
 1. Bangalore is officially known as Bengaluru.
 1. *Hasta la vista*, "until the sight", just means "bye".